kurncy/KISR/CONTRIBUTING.md

 - JS examples in `@KISR/js/`

 ## License
-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License